BenOvermyer/antioch/readme.txt

 == Description ==

-A theme created for the Geek Partnership Society.
+A theme created partially as a theme development workflow template.

 == Installation ==